jhudsl/tidyversecourse/docs/05-prediction.md

 outcome_variable_name ~ .

 Let's make our first recipe with the `iris data`!
-We will first try to predict `Sepal.Length` in our training data from `Sepal.Width`.
-Thus, `Sepal.Length` is our outcome variable and `Sepal.Width` is our predictor.
+We will first try to predict `Sepal.Length` in our training data based on `Sepal.Width` and the `Species`.
+Thus, `Sepal.Length` is our outcome variable and `Sepal.Width` and `Species` are our predictor variables.

 First we can specify our variables using formula notation: